flaneurette/tiny-shop/README.md

 - Optional: add your own payment processor or gateway.

 # Storage
 Tiny shop uses JSON to store data.
 The benefit of a flat file database, is that it works on all platforms and operating systems, and there is no need to install database software.
+JSON can be easely converted back and forth into CSV and excel, making it easy for a shopowner to update the shop, without having to login into a portal or a server-side administration screen.

+# Encryption
+Tiny shop has a simple encryption method to encrypt the shop data, namely AES 256, which is reasonably safe.
+Since it does not store user-details, the encryption is disabled by default.
+All user details are not stored, but e-mailed to the shop owner.
+It is possible to store the details and thus encrypt it through Tiny Shop, but that is up to the shop owner.

 # JSON values and params example: